VidyaSagar-RVSR/Music-Webpage/README.md

 1. The audio files are picked from internet, each audio file with different duration.
 So if you click multiple
 2. instrument consectively, there is a chance of playing the sounds of both instruments simultaneously.
 3. The best way to avoid, find and replace the audio files with same duration.
+4. I have 1st created buttons in html code and then i deleted them, because,i need buttons in javascript also, for the ease of working i have commented out the button code in html.Anyhow its not required while running with javascript.
+But neeede dutiong the stage dof html and css part

 #The end
 Run the html file and have fun